manigandancodes/100-days-of-code/log.md

 **What did I do?😃:**
 If you want to refresh your Javascript knowledge or you're a beginner to JS you should read @flaviocopes's amazing Javascript HandBook also he posts a comprehensive tutorial on the web development almost every day.
 Thank you for your great tutorials.

+### Day 17: November 20, 2019
+**Today's Progress**: Continued Learning React.

+**What did I do?😃:**
+Today wasn't that interesting, revisited some react topics and watched Complete React Developer on Udemy.
+I hope tomorrow will be great.